 - There are serious concerns about the prospective parents' ability to care for themselves and/or to care for the child, for example where the parent has no support and/or has learning disabilities;

-- Any other concern exists that the baby may be likely to suffer Significant Harm, including a parent previously suspected of having Fabricated or Induced Illness in a child, or a prospective parent who has been the subject of fabricated or induced illness as a child themselves.
+- Any other concern exists that the baby may be likely to suffer Significant Harm, including a parent previously suspected of having Perplexing Presentations (PP) and Fabricated or Induced Illness (FII) in Children, or a prospective parent who has been the subject of fabricated or induced illness as a child themselves.

 Delay must be avoided when making referrals in order to:

 - Provide sufficient time to make adequate plans for the babies protection;